The Ultimate Guide to Law Firm Billing Best Practices

 • Research

-These codes should, at the very least, be consistent within your firm.
-Another way of doing this is to use standard billing codes as outlined below.
+These codes should be consistent within your firm.
+Another way to do this is to use standard billing codes, as outlined below.

 LEDES billing

 LEDES stands for Legal Electronic Data Exchange Standard.
 LEDES billing is a standard format for electronic legal billing that uses specific format guidelines.
-It makes it easier for large organisations to handle large amounts of files and data, and assess invoices, as they will all be coded in the same format.
+It makes it easier for large organisations to handle large amounts of files and data, as well as assess invoices, as they will all be coded in the same format.

 Unless your client specifically asks for it, you probably won’t need to provide LEDES-formatted bills.
 However, it’s worth checking if you’re working with a business or a larger client.